yellow-bananas-are-sweet/social-media-advertisement/README.md

 To derive data-driven insights for better targeting and ROI optimization To provide actionable recommendations for campaign improvement

-# So what analysis/conclusion can we make after the analysis:
+# So what analysis/conclusion can we make after the analysis from this dataset:
 Univariate Analysis:
   Facebook(120) hosts almost twice as many ads compared to Instagram(60).
   Stories are the most popular ad format among the four types.